dotnet/csharplang/proposals/pattern-const-expressions.md

 ```

 ### Diagnostics
+[diagnostics]: #diagnostics

 All the above are currently valid pattern matching expressions, that also emit warnings about their constant evaluation results, being always true or false.

 When assigning those expressions in a constant context, these warnings about the constant result of the expression will **not** be reported, as the user intends to capture the constant value of the expression.

-Constant context includes contexts where a constant expression is required, as indicated in the [§12.23 section](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#1223-constant-expressions), specifically:
+Constant contexts are contexts where a constant expression is required, as indicated in the [§12.23 section](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#1223-constant-expressions), specifically:

 > Constant expressions are required in the contexts listed below and this is indicated in the grammar by using *constant_expression*.
 In these contexts, a compile-time error occurs if an expression cannot be fully evaluated at compile-time.
 >